 Jessica C. Warchal-King, described as a “post mod(ern) ballerina” by the Philadelphia Inquirer, is a performer, choreographer, educator, and arts advocate.
 She is the director and founder of JCWK Dance Lab and the blog “Fieldnotes”.

-Jessica performed with the internationally recognized modern dance company, Kun-Yang Lin/Dancers from 2010-2017 and with the regionally recognized contemporary ballet company, Nora Gibson Contemporary Ballet from 2009-2016.
+Jessica was a senior dance artist with the internationally recognized modern dance company, Kun-Yang Lin/Dancers (KYL/D), from 2010-2017.
+She also was a founding member of the regionally recognized contemporary ballet company, Nora Gibson Contemporary Ballet, from 2009-2016.
 With both companies, Jessica has toured nationally and internationally and has performed at some of the premier dance venues in the US.
-She has also performed for many independent choreographers in Philadelphia, New York, and the Virginia/ DC area.
+She has also performed for and collaborated with many independent choreographers nationally and internationally.
 Her choreography has been presented in venues throughout Pennsylvania, New York, New Jersey, the Washington DC area, and Virginia.

 Jessica is the co-founder and curator of the KYL/D’s InHale Performance Series, one of Philadelphia’s longest running performance opportunities for emerging and established artists.
 Jessica leads the dance program at Widener University and is an Artist in Residence in Dance Alvernia University.
 She also developed and teaches Dance for Wellness at the Tower Health System/Reading Hospital.

 Jessica is currently the Managing Director for the Arts Series at Alvernia University.
 She also held various administrative positions at KYL/D from 2009-2017, including: Assistant to the Directors, CHI MAC Operations Coordinator, and Community Liaison.

 Jessica’s writing has also be published by the Journal of Dance Education, DanceAdvantage.net, and PhiladelphiaDance.org.